Equal, Greater or Less Than

 When two values are definitely not equal, we use the "not equal to" sign

 |example: 2+2 ≠ 9|

-But if one value is smaller than another, we can use a "less than" sign.
+But when one value is smaller than another, we can use a "less than" sign.

 |example: 3 < 5|

-And if one value is bigger than another, we can use a "greater than" sign
+And when one value is bigger than another, we can use a "greater than" sign